satyendrakjaiswal/anzyaccount/README.md

 # anzyaccount
  SprinBootDemo
- - H2 DB is used to populate the data in memory
+ - H2 DB is used to create tables and populate the data in memory
  - when springboot application starts then code in AnzyaccountApplication.java will populate Account and Transaction data in H2 tables
  - to see all the accounts following REST api with GET to use, this link even works in browser where we can see JSON response http://localhost:8080/anzyaccount/anz/accounts